Choosing a 3D Printer for Children

 There are some models included with the XYZ software which serve well as test pieces, but I suggest heading over to Thingiverse to download some more exciting parts.

 I tested these Pokémon characters and had good results.
-The parts are very well detailed, in fact, I’m impressed for such a cheap machine.
+The parts are very well detailed, in fact, I’m impressed with them for such a cheap machine.

 In use the miniMaker is quiet especially for an open-sided machine, you really wouldn’t want to listen to it for a few hours of building though.